Hansen, Missouri stun No. 1 South Carolina 70-69 in overtime

 South Carolina: Boston couldn’t quite get it going in the first half, which proved costly for the Gamecocks.
 They’ll have a week to regroup before their next game.

-Missouri: This is potentially their biggest win in program history and they did it playing just seven players.
-For a team picked 10th in the preseason poll in the SEC, the Tigers appear to be a much more lethel group in the conference and maybe even the nation.
+Missouri: Arguably the biggest win in program history, Missouri did it using just seven players.
+Several players were absent due to health and safety protocols.
+For a team picked 10th in the preseason poll in the SEC, the Tigers gained confidence heading into the rest of the conference season.

 UP NEXT